Lightmatter/django-hydra/docs/source/debugging.rst

 Running the local development servers
 --------------------------------------

-This app uses webpack to compile/transpile assets.
+This app uses vite to compile/transpile assets.
 The app is equipped to be served from `127.0.0.1:8000` or `localhost:8000`.

 First run the python server: